marcospgp/chainference/solana/README.md

 ```text
 Error: WARNING!
 Closed programs cannot be recreated at the same program id.
 Once a program is closed, it can never be invoked again.
 To proceed with closing, rerun the `close` command with the `--bypass-warning` flag
 ```

+## Gotchas

+- We no longer need to call `accounts()` if all accounts can be auto resolved on the client.
+See: <https://github.com/coral-xyz/anchor/issues/3515>.
+But because I'm not even sure what this means, I think I'll just use `accountsStrict()` for the old behavior that is currently documented.